 - 1 minute sprint

 Spinning workout: Here you don’t have to worry about anything except how much resistance you’re putting on your bike.
 Stationary bikes lend themselves to more structured workouts based on time rather than fartleks based on landmarks or terrain.
 Since I hate stationary bikes and prefer to keep things short, this is my favorite 30 minute workout:

 - 5 x 2 minutes at 5k effort with 30 seconds easy recovery

 Gear You Don’t Need

 Besides a bike and a helmet, there’s not much gear you need to get in a good cycling workout on the roads.
 And if you’re going to the gym, you barely need anything!
-My only recommendation for spinning workouts is an iPod with a good playlist to get over the boredom of spinning in place.
+My only recommendation for spinning workouts is a good playlist to get over the boredom of spinning in place.